kitchensink-rf quickstart is based on the

-kitchensink quickstart, but demonstrates how to create a Java EE 6 compliant application using JSF 2.1, CDI 1.0, RichFaces 4.5 in Red Hat JBoss Enterprise Application Platform.
+kitchensink quickstart, but demonstrates how to create a Java EE 6 compliant application using JSF 2.1, CDI 1.0, RichFaces 4.5.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 This application builds on top of the standard JSF approach, by incorporating the RichFaces project to provide a set of components, allowing for a rich user experience.
 RichFaces builds on top of the JSF standard, and is a fully portable solution compatible with all JSF implementations.

 The kitchensink quickstart is built using Vanilla JSF for its front end.
 With this kitchensink-rf quickstart, we build on top of the JSF user interface, augmenting it with RichFaces JSF components and capabilities.
 Some key points to make note of while running the application: